syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 ### Can filter suggestions

-The `CanFilterSuggestion` property in the SfComboBox component is used to enable or disable the filtering of suggestions based on user input.
-When set to `true`, this property allows the combo box to filter the list of suggestions dynamically as the user types into the input field.
+The `DataGridComboBoxColumn.CanFilterSuggestions` property can be used to enable or disable the filtering of suggestions based on user input.
+When set to `true`, this property allows the combo box to dynamically filter the list of suggestions as the user types into the input field.

 {% tabs %}
 {% highlight xaml %}